eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 Let the coding continue!
 Continue making progress on Goals 2 and 3.
 Compile a weekly report of progress made.
 Meet with mentors. (check-in with mentors as necessary)

 **Week-4-actual:**
-Started replacing the `chondro` dataset with the `faux_cell` dataset, worked on [mutate.R](https://github.com/r-hyperspec/hySpc.dplyr/blob/develop/R/mutate.R) and [setLabels.R](https://github.com/r-hyperspec/hySpc.dplyr/blob/develop/R/setLabels.R), and looked into `pkgdown` and `drat`.
+Started replacing the `chondro` dataset with the `faux_cell` dataset, worked on [mutate.R](https://github.com/r-hyperspec/hySpc.dplyr/blob/develop/R/mutate.R) and [setLabels.R](https://github.com/r-hyperspec/hySpc.dplyr/blob/develop/R/setLabels.R), and continued to look into `pkgdown` and `drat`.

 ## 1. Replacing `chondro`
 I need to replace all of the references of the `chondro` data set with the `faux_cell` data set